Non-Toxic Cookware: Have Chemicals Been Lurking in Your Food?

 Who doesn’t like the glimmer and shine of copper?
 Copper cookware is beautiful and performs quite well for novice and professional cooks alike.
 That being said, not all things beautiful are things that should be used.
 If you have copper cookware, use it rarely because it really belongs on the shelf.

 The finish of copper cookware is primarily made up of copper and nickel, both of which are heavy metals.
-These heavy metals are then leached into food during the cooking process and can build up in the body over time.
+These heavy metals are then leached into food during cooking and can build up in the body over time.

 If you do use copper cooking equipment, be sure it’s encased in a non-toxic material like stainless steel.
-Do not use copper-lined cookware!
+Do not use copper-lined cookware.

 Non-Toxic Cookware Recommendations

 Once you begin cooking with non-toxic cookware, you’ll see that there’s absolutely no reason to continue cooking with cookware that poses the risk of chemicals leaching into food.
-Once you understand more about the simplicity and price accessibility of non-toxic cookware, you’ll see how easy it is to replace your chemical leaching pots and pans with safer alternatives.
-Better yet, you’ll actually recognize the materials that this safer cookware is made from!
+Once you understand more about the simplicity and price accessibility of non-toxic cookware, you’ll see how easy it is to replace your chemical-leaching pots and pans with safer alternatives.

 Ceramic

-So, while ceramic cookware can potentially be a great alternative to the more toxic kinds of cookware mentioned earlier, the buyer must do their due diligence before purchasing.
+While ceramic cookware can potentially be a great alternative to the more toxic kinds of cookware mentioned earlier, the buyer must do their due diligence before purchasing.

 Stainless Steel

 You can test the quality of your stainless steel by boiling a few tablespoons of vinegar in a stainless steel pot.
 While your vinegar is boiling, also pour some vinegar into a cup as your control.
-If the boiled vinegar tastes metallic (compared to the control), that means that your stainless steel is lower quality and will likely leach chemicals when cooking acidic foods.
-In this case, don’t cooks acidic foods in your stainless steel cookware.
+If the boiled vinegar tastes metallic (compared to the control), that means that your stainless steel is of lower quality and will likely leach chemicals when cooking acidic foods.
+In this case, don’t cook acidic foods in your stainless steel cookware.

 Cast Iron

-A thing of the past, cast iron has been used for centuries!
-If you have old cast iron pans laying around not being used, it’s time to dust them off and get them ready for cooking your favorite dishes.
-Our family loves using cast iron for a number of reasons, but the durability cast iron is reason number one.
-It’s almost impossible to damage a cast iron pan and they last forever.
-Cast Iron is simplicity at its best!
+A thing of the past for many, cast iron has been used for centuries.
+If you have old cast iron pans lying around that are not being used, it’s time to dust them off and get them ready to cook your favorite dishes.
+Our family loves using cast iron for a number of reasons, but the durability of cast iron is reason number one.

-Back in the old days, cast iron pans were actually more non-stick than most you can buy in stores today because they polished them to a smooth surface.
-I have a very old cast iron pan that is consistently more non-stick than any Teflon coated non-stick pan I’ve ever used.
-The reason?
-It’s been polished to a finely smoothed surface on the inside.
+Back in the old days, cast iron pans were actually more non-stick than most you can buy in stores today because they were polished to a smooth surface.
+I have a very old cast iron pan that is consistently more non-stick than any Teflon-coated non-stick pan I’ve ever used.

 Enameled Cast Iron